 A King and a Queen

 Benjamin Crowninshield Bradlee was born Aug.
 26, 1921, in Stockbridge, Mass., and grew up in Boston.
-His mother, Josephine de Gersdorff, was the granddaughter of artist Frederic Crowninshield.
+His mother was the granddaughter of artist Frederic Crowninshield.
 She was a direct descendant of King John II of France and a distant cousin of Queen Victoria.

 Bradlee’s father, Frederick Bradlee, was a football star at Harvard who went into investment banking.
 The Great Depression put an end to his life of wealth and ease.
 Ben Bradlee wrote of his father, nicknamed Beebo, or B:

 After football, ‘B’ Bradlee rose quickly like all Brahmin athletes of that era from bank runner, to broker, then vice president of the Boston branch of an investment house called Bank America Blair Company.
 And then the fall.
 One day a Golden Boy.
 Next day, the Depression, and my old man was on the road trying to sell a commercial deodorant and molybdenum mining stock for companies founded and financed by some of his rich pals.

 Nonetheless, Ben Bradlee had a typical Brahmin education: the Dexter School, then St. Mark’s, then Harvard.
 He finished college in three years because of World War II, and received his naval commission two hours after graduating.
 On that same day he married his first wife, Jean Saltonstall, the daughter of Leverett Saltonstall, then-governor of Massachusetts.
 Bradlee fought in 13 naval battles during World War II.